sleep and mental health

 Sleep problems can have a negative impact on your mental health and it can present a repeating cycle that might lead to experiencing anxiety and other mental health conditions.

-Sleep disturbances, especially insomnia, are more common in people with mental illnesses than in the general population.
+Sleep disturbances, especially insomnia, are more common in people with mental illness than in the general population.
 In fact, nearly half of them experience difficulty falling and staying asleep, especially during acute episodes and early psychosis.
-Around one-third of people diagnosed with mood disorders experience sleep problems, similar to those with bipolar.
 Elsewhere, in Mental Health UK’s Burnout Report, it’s estimated that 71% of adults in Scotland agreed that poor sleep had caused them stress that may have contributed to burnout.
+This can be particularly bad during the winter months when people are more sensitive to Seasonal Affective Disorder (SAD).

 Sleep problems can be displayed in various ways.
 You might: